Design and development

 Any shape is possible with this technique, making it the ideal process for bespoke pieces.

-There are no set up or tool costs involved in this method, making the final price even more affordable.
+There are no set up or tool costs involved, making the final price even more affordable.
 Laser cutting also boasts environmental benefits as all waste is 100% recycled - something not all plastic processes can boast.

 What products can you make?